-Visiting La Sagrada Familia, the Catholic Church with an unorthodox and ever-evolving architecture, has always been on my bucket list.
+Visiting La Sagrada Familia, the Catholic Church with an unorthodox and ever-evolving architecture has always been on my bucket list.
 On my way to Lausanne and Milan for business meetings, I decided to stop in Barcelona to visit this historic landmark.
 In addition to soaking in the amazing sculptures and stunning architecture, I made an effort to connect the dots from what I saw to what I do.

 Vision and strategy come first

 Antoni Gaudi, the master architect, designed the church, in his own words, to reflect “all the grandeur of the human spirit in its openness to God.”
-He wanted to create a sanctuary in which you can feel the presence of divine.
+He wanted to create a sanctuary in which you can feel the presence of the divine.
 To do that, you need a vision and strategy.
 He had a grand vision with a vivid imagination; he knew what he wanted to build in order to bring the divine glory to his sacred house.
 Unfortunately, his blueprint was completely destroyed during the Spanish Civil War, but his two fellow colleagues were able to recreate his blueprint from memory.
 It’s really hard to get where you’re going without a map, so this recreation of the blueprint enabled the continuation of the project according to the designs of Gaudi.

 Vision and strategy require interpretation and execution

 Similar thinking is also required in marketing; design guidance is the brand or style guide.
 The creative and look-and-feel elements of campaigns need to align with brand DNA, brand personas, typeface and other requirements in the brand guide.
-You can deviate from the essence of the brand, but you need to be able to articulate why and take into the account the impact on the overall experience.
+You can deviate from the essence of the brand, but you need to be able to articulate why and take into account the impact on the overall experience.
 At the same time, messaging and copy on various channels need to be well-thought out.
-Ultimately, user experience is about attention to detail.
+Ultimately, the user experience is about attention to detail.

 To do it right takes time